Accessibility statement for the Education, Skills & Employment Portal and Associated Applications

 Reporting accessibility issues with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems that are not listed on this page or think we’re not meeting the requirements of the accessibility regulations,
+Please get in touch if you find any problems that are not listed on this page or think we’re not meeting the requirements of the accessibility regulations.

 For Post-16 Data Collection and Inform reporting